Undergraduate Research

 LRSM NSF Research Experience for Undergraduates (REU)

 The LRSM has hosted NSF-REU programs since 1989 in which students spend 10 weeks working on individual research projects with our associated faculty.
 We currently have funding for 20 undergraduates both through our MRSEC grant and a NSF-REU Site grant.
 The program runs from early June to August every year and takes applications from well qualified undergraduate who are mainly juniors but sophomores and freshmen can also apply.
 Students are required to make an oral presentation of their research during the final week of the program and to submit a paper describing their research before leaving the program.
-We encourage applications from under-represented groups in science and engineering, especially from women, minorities, and disabled students.
 The program is restricted to US citizens and permanent residents.
 Program Website